jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ### Shadowing

 <
 Can shadowing change so that the target of a line is changed at run time automatically because of shadowing?
 If that’s so then shadowing is a way in which text code affects the behavior of the diagram.
-Same shit problem after compilation no text identifiers anymore
+Same darn problem after compilation no text identifiers anymore
 \>

 Shadowing is handy when you use a triangle: a base type or an extra interface implementation.